 No matter your age, mental stimulation from playing games is a great way to keep your mind sharp.
-For those living with dementia, games provide an outlet to expand creativity, enhance mental acuteness and in some cases, preserve memory-based skills.
+For those living with dementia in Minneapolis, games provide an outlet to expand creativity, enhance mental acuteness and in some cases, preserve memory-based skills.
 While more research is necessary, there is some evidence that shows staying mentally active reduces the likelihood of cognitive decline.
 For those living with dementia, this may slow the pace of memory loss.

-Besides the health benefits, playing games is a great way to bond with friends and loved ones.
+Besides the health benefits, playing games is a great way to bond with your friends and loved ones.
 Competition brings out a person’s personality in a unique way, and there’s nothing quite like seeing the pride in someone’s eyes who has crushed the competition in a game they enjoy.
 If your loved one has struggled with tasks that make daily life more difficult, a game can provide a sense of comfort, as the rules may be familiar and provide them with a sense of control.

 Wondering how to keep your memory sharp?
-Here are some of the top memory exercises for seniors to enhance their cognitive skills:
+Here are some of the top memory exercises for Minneapolis seniors to enhance their cognitive skills:

 While some games are tense and highly competitive, a puzzle provides a more contemplative type of mental stimulation.
 Puzzles can be a stimulating and engaging activity for those with dementia.